inaoct/datasciencecoursera/README.md

-##Getting and Cleaning Data Course
+#Getting and Cleaning Data
-#Course Project README file
+##Course Project README file

 1. Download the data set from [Data Source](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and extract it into R's working directory
 2. Rename the top-level directory to replace space with underscore.
 The renamed directory should be called UCI_HAR_Dataset